-Table 1020:1: Factors for Computing Lines on Range Control Charts b.
-Precision (range) chart: The precision chart also is constructed from the average and standard deviation of a specified number of measurements [e.g., %RSD or relative percent difference (RPD)] for replicate or duplicate analyses of the analyte of interest.
-If the standard deviation of the method is known, use the factors from Table 1020:1 to construct the central line and WLs and CLs as in Figure 1020:2.
-The standard deviation (s) value used with the factors from Table 1020:1 is the arithmetic average of the individual standard deviations used in the trials derived from stated or measured values for reference materials.
-The number of measurements (n) used to determine the estimated standard deviation (s) is specified in Table 2020:1 relative to statistical confidence limits of 95% for WLs and 99% for CLs.
+TABLE 1020:I. FACTORS FOR COMPUTING LINES ON RANGE CONTROL CHARTS b.
+Precision (range) chart: The precision chart also is constructed from the average and standard deviation of a specified number of measurements (e.g., %RSD or RPD) for replicate or duplicate analyses of the analyte of interest.
+If the standard deviation of the method is known, use the factors from Table 1020:I to construct the central line and WLs and CLs as in Figure 1020:2.
 Perfect agreement between replicates or duplicates results in a difference of zero when the values are subtracted, so the baseline on the chart is zero.
 Therefore for precision charts, only upper WLs and upper CLs are meaningful.
-The standard deviation is converted to the range so analysts need only subtract the
+The standard deviation is converted to the range so analysts need only subtract the two results to plot the value on the precision chart.
+The mean range is computed as:

+Chames

-Number of Observations (n) Factor for Central Line $(d_2)$ Factor for Control Limits $(D_4)$
+Number of Observations Factor for Central Line (D_2) Factor for Control Limits (D_4)

 2 1.128 3.267

 3 1.693 2.575

 4 2.059 2.282

 5 2.326 2.114

 6 2.534 2.004